 MEDICAL STUDIES THROUGH THE AGES

-A hundred years before Justinian in 425, Theodosius the Second’s beautiful Empress Eudocia, a highly educated Greek, established the first University at Constantinople: The Pandidakterion.
+A hundred years before Justinian, in 425, Theodosius the Second’s beautiful Empress Eudocia, a highly educated Greek, established the first University at Constantinople: The Pandidakterion.
 It was in the Magnaura Palace, now being excavated behind the Four Seasons, next to Hagia Sophia, in Sultanahmet.
 Along with law, philosophy, geometry, astronomy and music, it taught medicine.
 A hundred years later, the new Hospital of Sampson opened almost next door.
-It’s conceivable that its fledgling doctors, then as now, interned at the hospital for the poor.
+It’s likely that its fledgling doctors, then as now, interned at the hospital for the poor.